camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/01-introduction-to-task-applications.md

 :::tip
 Typically, a task application utilizes forms to capture information from the user, to make a decision, to collect the results from a real-world task, or to provide task instructions to the user.

 However, a [user task](/components/modeler/bpmn/user-tasks/user-tasks.md/#user-task-forms) is not limited to forms.
 A user task could also represent navigating to an external desktop or web application, where a task is to be performed, such as updating a record in a CRM.
-You can even use them to track physical work or actions using sensors, IoT devices, or any interface that can talk to the web, by registering a [job worker](/components/concepts/job-workers.md) to the job type `io.camunda.zeebe:userTask`.
+You can even use them to track physical work or actions using sensors, IoT devices, or any interface that can talk to the web, by using the [APIs](/apis-tools/tasklist-api-rest/tasklist-api-rest-overview.md) or registering a [job worker](/components/concepts/job-workers.md) to the job type `io.camunda.zeebe:userTask` (compatible with [job worker-based user tasks](/components/modeler/bpmn/user-tasks/user-tasks.md) only).

 For these cases, utilize the flexible [custom form key](/components/modeler/web-modeler/advanced-modeling/form-linking.md/#custom-form-key).
 :::